CHAPTER ONE from my SOON TO BE PUBLISHED NOVEL!!

 “It’ll be good for you,” she kept saying.

 When we hang up, I can’t sit alone.
 I need to call someone else.

 I call another friend, Bonnie.
-She was older and like a mother figure to me.
-My mother was abusive, but I didn’t hate her because she didn’t mean it and she couldn’t help it.
-As a result, I was able to endure a lot of pain.
+She’s older and a mother figure to me.
+My mother was abusive.
 This came into handy while working on Wall Street.
 You couldn’t knock me down.
 The fight was always, “You got me this time, Mr. Market, but I’ll be back.
 I will come back and I will win.”

 As if somehow, if I beat the market, I would get my mother’s approval.